 The seminar is primarily aimed at MSc students in Computer Science and adjacent degree programs such as Information Systems, Data Science, or Mathematics.
 In case there is remaining capacity available, applications from BSc students will also be considered.

-Additionally, please send a current transcript of records to Nils Kohring via email no later than February 15th, 2022.
-If you want to let us know anything else, feel free to let us know in the email (e.g. your motivation to participate in this seminar, any experience relevant to the seminar outside of university courses, relevant classes in WS21/22 that aren't listed on your ToR.)
+Additionally, please send a current transcript of records to Nils Kohring via email within the registration deadline of the matching system.
+If you want to let us know anything else, feel free to let us know in the email (e.g., your motivation to participate in this seminar, any experience relevant to the seminar outside of university courses, relevant classes in WS22/23 that aren't listed on your ToR.)

 Recommended reading will be assigned individually.

 - 15% your score on the quizzes